 This commitment was reaffirmed in the 2018-2021 Business Plan, with objectives concerning support to the production system with an environmental perspective, with a specific plafond of up to 5 billion euro, aimed at companies which adopt the circular model.
-As regards direct impacts, the Intesa Sanpaolo Group Environmental Plan - Climate Change Action Plan - identifies mid and long-term objectives for reducing CO2 emissions and increasing energy consumption and production from renewable sources.
+As regards direct impacts, the Intesa Sanpaolo Group Environmental Plan - Climate Change Action Plan - identifies mid and long-term objectives for reducing CO_2 emissions and increasing energy consumption and production from renewable sources.

-Macro-theme Project/Indicator 2018 Actions/Results 2021 Objectives Direct environmental impacts Greenhouse gas emissions ■ Scope1 + 2 Market-based: 100,626 tCO2eq vs 2008 -40.9% 0.027 tCO2eq/m2 1.049 tCO2eq/staff member ■ Containment of CO2 emissions Energy consumption ■ Electricity: 475,481 MWh ■ Containment of energy ■ Thermal energy: 240,616 MWh consumption Renewable electricity consumption vs total: 80.5% Increase in the use of renewable energy Electricity produced from renewable sources: 1,010 MWh Containment of energy consumption Increase in the use of renewable energy sources Maintenance of electricity production levels from photovoltaic energy Responsible use of resources Supporting the green economy Supporting the dreen economy Launch of a specific investment fund dedicated to the Responsible management of resources ■ Paper purchased: 6,805 t or resources Environmentally-friendly paper purchased vs total: 89.6% resources ■ Paper saved (digitisation): 3,424 t ■ Water: 1.97 million m3 ■ Waste: 3,997 t Business travels:179 million km Green economy Loans and services for the green economy and Loans for environmental purposes: Circular Economy 1,922 million euro disbursed 3.2% of total loans ■ Circular Economy: Creation of a plafond of up to 5 billion euro adopt the circular Launch of the Circular Economy Lab, with Fondazione Cariplo investment fund zero emissions.
+Macro-theme Project/Indicator 2018 Actions/Results 2021 Objectives Direct environmental impacts Greenhouse gas emissions Scope1 + 2 Market-based: 100,626 tCO2eq vs 2008 -40.9% 0.027 tCO2eq/m2 1.049 tCO2eq/staff member Containment of CO2 emissions Energy consumption Electricity: 475,481 MWh Thermal energy: 240,616 MWh Containment of energy consumption Renewable electricity consumption vs total: 80.5% Electricity produced from renewable sources: 1,010 MWh Increase in the use of renewable energy sources Maintenance of electricity production levels from photovoltaic energy Responsible management of resources Paper purchased: 6,805 t Environmentally-friendly paper purchased vs total: 89.6% Paper saved (digitisation): 3,424 t Water: 1.97 million m3 Waste: 3,997 t Business travels: 179 million km Responsible use of resources Green economy Loans and services for the green economy and Circular Economy Loans for environmental purposes: 1,922 million euro disbursed 3.2% of total loans Supporting the green economy Circular Economy: Creation of a plafond of up to 5 billion euro Launch of the Circular Economy Lab, with Fondazione Cariplo 5 billion euro in credit for companies that adopt the circular model using innovative methods Launch of a specific investment fund dedicated to the Circular Economy

-^{} Emission factors for the calculation of CO2 established by Intesa Sanpaolo, in accordance with the ABI Energia Guidelines "Linee guida sull'applicazione in banca degli Standards GRI in materia ambientale" and on the basis of the main 2018 publications (UNFCCC, IEA, IPCC, AIB, etc.).

-Market-based: for purchased electricity the Scope2 data considers the contribution, agreed contractually, of the guaranteed renewable source certificates, which therefore have
+Emission factors for the calculation of CO2 established by Intesa Sanpaolo, in accordance with the ABI Energia Guidelines "Linee guida sull'applicazione in banca degli Standards GRI in materia ambientale" and on the basis of the main 2018 publications (UNFCCC, IEA, IPCC, AIB, etc.).
+Market-based: for purchased electricity the Scope2 data considers the contribution, agreed contractually, of the guaranteed renewable source certificates, which therefore have zero emissions.